 Mary Kay Letourneau, 55, & Former Student, Vili Fualaau, 34, Still Living Together After Split

 Months after filing for separation, Mary Kay Letourneau and her ex-student turned husband Vili Fualaau are still very much a couple and even living together!
-We’ve got the details.

 After all they have been through, Mary Kay Letourneau, 55, and Vili Fualaau, 34, are still very much a couple despite his filing for legal separation last May after 12 years of marriage.
 The pair has been spotted out together on shopping trips near their Des Moines, WA apartment and even posed for pictures with patrons at a bar recently.
 “They have a long history together,” a source close to Letourneau tells PEOPLE.
 “They’re always going to be a part of each other’s lives.”
 What a crazy history they have!
 The two began an illicit relationship in 1996 when she was his 34-year-old sixth grade elementary school teacher and he was just 12-years-old.
 A year later she gave birth to their daughter and later ended up serving seven years in prison for child rape.